stefano-dorian-franco/stefano-dorian-franco-data-official/README.md

 <hr>

-  ## Audiobooks — Classic French Literature (17th–19th Century)
+  ## Classic French Literature & Philosophy (17th–19th Century) in Audiobooks

 ### This selection presents a curated corpus of foundational texts from 17th–19th century French literature, with a particular emphasis on authors who shaped the intellectual foundations of the Age of Enlightenment (Siècle des Lumières).
-These audiobooks were produced and released in full-text Creative Commons format with the objective of supporting inclusive access, notably for visually impaired audiences, students in French-language programs, and learners seeking immersion in classical literature through audio.
+These audiobooks were produced between 2017 & 2019, and released in full-text Creative Commons format with the objective of supporting inclusive access, notably for visually impaired audiences, students in French-language programs, and learners seeking immersion in classical literature through audio.

 All recordings are released in open educational access, available on Figshare with DOI indexing and preserved on Wikimedia Commons.